 Research interests and activities: Dr. Gorman’s research interests include obesity medicine, combination therapy for obesity management, and adherence factors associated with behavioral medicine treatment.

 Clinical interests and activities: Dr. Gorman’s work focuses helping individuals with insomnia, obesity/eating disorders, body image disturbance, depression, and anxiety disorders – with a special focus on cognitive behavioral therapy for insomnia (CBT-I), stress management, and lifestyle change.

 Training activities: Dr. Gorman provides clinical supervision to trainees.

-Clinical Director of Psychology & Research Scientist, Center for Psychiatric Oncology and Behavioral SciencesAssistant Professor in Psychology, Harvard Medical School
+Program Director, Center for Psychiatric Oncology and Behavioral SciencesAssociate Director, Cancer Outcomes Research ProgramAssistant Professor in Psychology, Harvard Medical School

-Training activities: Dr. Greer is a member of the intern selection committee.
+Training activities: Dr. Jacobs provides clinical and research supervision to trainees and is part of the BMED internship selection committee.

 Training activities: Dr. Knauz provides clinical supervision to trainees.

 Research interests and activities: Dr. Labbe’s research interests broadly focus on addiction among medically ill individuals.
 Specifically, her current research focuses on the development and testing of brief interventions for alcohol and substance use disorders among patients with chronic medical illnesses.